 4/20: This is a widely-known holiday for those who appreciate cannabis.
 Large gatherings take place on April 20th in celebration of marijuana.
 There is speculation on why this date was chosen, but the lore claims that California students would smoke at 4:20 every day.
 Soon after, 420 became their code word to smoke.
 Subsequently, the popularity grew.

 Consumers are opening up to the usage of more natural remedies and how CBD can improve your everyday wellness.
 From social media to field tours and food, this national holiday deserves recognition for the great strides CBD has taken to get where it is today.
-Find more information here.
+Find more news about CBD and information here.